 - 1. The CRMC will maintain and use the MRDP as a strategic guide to action and practice-one that is clear, flexible, kept up-to-date and subject to comprehensive review every five years.
 The CRMC will assess the progress of the MRDP objectives, policies and implementation actions routinely prior to updating the MRDP.
-In order to assess the effectiveness of the MRDP and associated coastal and marine management programs, the CRMC will facilitate the preparation of a document entitled "State of the Marine Resources" -an assessment developed in collaboration with other state agencies, university researchers, and non-government organizations working on the state's marine resources and coastal development.
-The CRMC will identify, track and publish performance measures for the MRDP, drawing upon the example of the Economic Policy Council and other agencies. - 2.
+In order to assess the effectiveness of the MRDP and associated coastal and marine management programs, the CRMC will facilitate the preparation of a document entitled "State of the Marine Resources."
+This assessment is to be developed in collaboration with other state agencies, university researchers, and non-government organizations working on the state's marine resources and coastal development.
+The CRMC will identify, track and publish performance measures for the MRDP, drawing upon the example set by the Economic Policy Council and other agencies. - 2.
 The CRMC will provide leadership in collaborative decision-making aimed at promoting intentional design, while ensuring efficiency and effectiveness, in concert with four key state agencies-CRMC, EDC, Department of Administration (DOA), and DEM and through the Bays, Rivers, and Watersheds Coordination Team.
 Collaborative decision-making will give priority to questions/issues that have statewide implications. - 3.
 The Council will establish such permanent standing subcommittees as may be necessary to manage efficiently and effectively its workload and the full range of its powers and duties. - 4.
 The Council will dedicate requisite effort to its planning, policy-making, and coordination roles.
-To accomplish this, the Council will make greater use of its authority to create subcommittees and advisory groups, which can in turn identify and gather information about issues, debate policy options, and formulate plans and policy statements for review and approval of the full Council. - 5.
-The CRMC will collaborate with DEM, EDC and DOA in managing federal consistency determinations that affect marine resource development.
-This includes but is not limited to the Federal Energy Regulatory Commission, the Department of Housing and Urban Development the US Army Corps of Engineers, the Bureau of Land Management and National Park Service.
+To accomplish this, the Council will make greater use of its authority to create subcommittees and advisory groups, which can in turn identify and gather information about issues, debate policy options, and formulate plans and policy statements for review and approval of the full Council.

-Figure 15: Organizational Chart, Rhode Island Coastal Resources Management Council
+Figure 8.
+Organizational Chart, Rhode Island Coastal Resources Management Council.